 It's a chat-style workplace communication app that has grown to more than 10 million daily users in just 10 years.

-Slack has resisted takeovers from giants such as Microsoft and Salesforce and has preferred to stay on its own path.
-The company filed paperwork to go public and has been valued at more than $7 billion.
+Slack resisted takeovers from giants such as Microsoft and Salesforce and has preferred to stay on its own path.
+The company was valued around $17 billion went it went public in June at a price of $26 per share.

-Every month, Pinterest is used by more than 250 million people, a number that has been rising by 50 million a year.
+Every month, the social network Pinterest is used by over 250 million people who share recipes, photos, videos and more.
+The number of users has been rising by 50 million a year.

-Postmates has delivered its IPO paperwork to regulators and also is hoping to offer stock to the public later this year.
+Postmates delivered its IPO paperwork to regulators and was hoping to offer stock to the public later this year.
+But then, the restaurant and grocery delivery company got spooked.

 The startup, which was founded in 2011, has been valued at $1.85 billion.

-After changing the game for a new generation of investors, the stock trading app Robinhood is preparing to offer its very own stock for sale to the public.
+After changing the game for a new generation of investors, the stock trading app Robinhood seemed to be getting ready to offer its very own stock for sale to the public.

-It has been taking important steps toward a possible IPO this year, such as hiring Amazon veteran Jason Warnick to be its first-ever chief financial officer.
+It took important steps toward a possible IPO this year, such as hiring Amazon veteran Jason Warnick to be its first-ever chief financial officer.

-Robinhood offers commission-free stock trading, and it makes money through interest, premium accounts and other methods.
+Robinhood offers commission-free stock trading, and it makes money through interest charges, premium accounts and other methods.
 The company is said to be worth $5.6 billion.

 8. Beyond Meat